 Who Is the FMCSA?

 The Federal Motor Carrier Safety Administration (FMCSA) are the government body who are responsible for setting out rules to be followed regarding vehicular safety.
-The link above leads to the 393.201 rules that set out standards to be followed regarding frame welding.

 Here’s a summary of them below: